How to find the Windows Update Log in Windows 10

 However, all of these changed when Windows 10 came along.
 Instead of a typical text file, the Windows Update service now writes a number of Event Tracing for Windows logs.

 So actually, there is no Windows update log location.
-Opening these logs isn’t as simple as it once used to be, and you’ll need to know how to use the PowerShell too.
+Opening these logs isn’t as simple as it once used to be.
+However, there are workarounds for this.

 How can I find the Windows Update Log in Windows 10?